-Transition Networks TN-SFP-TX SFP Transceiver Module
+Transition Networks TN-J4859C 1GbE SFP Transceiver Module

 The Transition Networks TN-J4859C is a 1000Base-LX SFP transceiver module designed for long-distance Gigabit Ethernet connectivity over single-mode fiber.
 Operating at 1310 nm wavelength, this module supports point-to-point fiber runs up to 12.4 miles without repeaters—ideal for campus backhaul, remote facility links, and security camera network aggregation where fiber is already in place.
 The compact mini-GBIC form factor plugs directly into standard SFP ports on network equipment, switches, and media converters with zero external power consumption.
 TAA-compliant design and lifetime warranty backing make this a cost-effective, low-maintenance component for integrators managing distributed IP surveillance and access-control systems across sprawling properties.